Yehuda Amichai: Literary work

 He changed his name to Yehuda Amichai ("my people lives") around 1946.
 In her biography of Amichai, literary critic Nili Scharf Gold writes that the idea for the name change, as well as the name "Amichai", came from his girlfriend, Ruth Herrmann, who later moved to the United States and married Eric Zielenziger.
 Contrary to Gold's claim, Amichai said in an interview that it was his idea to choose the name Amichai: "it was common at that time to change (foreign) names into Hebrew names ...
 'Amichai' was a right name, because it was Socialist, Zionist and optimistic."

-Gold also believes that a childhood trauma in Germany affected Amichai's later poetry.
+Gold wrote that a childhood trauma in Germany affected Amichai's later poetry.
 She claims in her book that Amichai had an argument with a childhood friend, Ruth Hanover, which led to her cycling home angrily.
 Ruth was caught in a traffic accident, as a result of which she had to have a leg amputated, and Gold claims that Amichai felt guilt and responsibility.
 Ruth later was murdered in the Holocaust.
 Amichai occasionally referred to her in his poems as "Little Ruth".